SAML-Toolkits/php-saml/README.md

 ### Knowing the toolkit ###

-The new Onelogin SAML Toolkit contains different folders (certs, endpoints, extlib, lib, demo, etc) and some files.
+The new OneLogin SAML Toolkit contains different folders (certs, endpoints, extlib, lib, demo, etc) and some files.

 Let's start describing the folders: